 Shoe Recycling Australia 👟 – Is Such A Thing Possible?

 Shoe Recycling Australia 👟: In the latest 2018 data, World Footwear stated that worldwide shoe production reached 24.2 billion pairs; that is a lot of shoes!
 Sadly, they usually either go to landfill or incineration facilities when disposed of.
-I have already discussed the possibility of recycling clothes – a type of textile – recycling; it is possible.
+I have already discussed the possibility of recycling clothes – a type of textile – recycling.
+Long story short, it is possible.
 But what about shoe recycling here in Australia?
 Can you recycle your old trainers?
 Read on to learn more.